-Local Law Enforcement and Communities Working Together to Stop Violent Crime and Make Their Neighborhoods Safer
+Local Law Enforcement and Communities Work Together to Reduce Violent Crime and Make Neighborhoods Safer

-GRAND RAPIDS, MICHIGAN –United States Attorney Andrew Birge announced today that the Department of Justice has allocated a total of over $192,082 to the Western District of Michigan Project Safe Neighborhoods (PSN) grant for the year 2020.
-The goal of the PSN program is to reduce and prevent violent crime by supporting a combination of community-based prevention programs and evidence-based law enforcement efforts in areas identified as the most at-risk through data collection and analysis.
+GRAND RAPIDS, MICHIGAN – United States Attorney Andrew Birge announced today that the Department of Justice has allocated $190,995 to the Western District of Michigan Project Safe Neighborhoods (PSN) grant for the fiscal year 2021.
+This award is one of 88 issued around the country.

-A committee of local prosecutors and law enforcement chiefs from Battle Creek, Benton Harbor, Kalamazoo, Grand Rapids, Lansing, and Muskegon/Muskegon Heights choose how to allocate the funds.
-The committee has focused on funding programs where law enforcement works with community members and non-governmental organizations to prevent violence, build strong community/law enforcement relations, and provide alternative opportunities and activities for those who might otherwise engage in violence.
-For example, last year the PSN grant funded an advocate to assist victims of violence and their families to navigate the justice system in Battle Creek; a community outreach worker to intercede with violent offenders on behalf of Kalamazoo’s innovative Group Violence Intervention program; and a series of midnight basketball tournaments in which Lansing Police Department members play alongside community members to help build positive relationships.
+A committee of local prosecutors and law enforcement chiefs from Battle Creek, Benton Harbor, Kalamazoo, Grand Rapids, Lansing, Muskegon, and Muskegon Heights chooses how to allocate the funds.
+The committee has previously focused on funding programs that foster cooperation between law enforcement officials, community members, and non-governmental organizations to prevent violence, strengthen relationships between law enforcement officials and the communities they serve, and provide alternative opportunities and activities for those most at risk of becoming involved in violent crime.
+Last year the PSN grant funded a mentoring and after-school tutoring program with the Boys & Girls Club in Benton Harbor; a faith-based mobile outreach organization operating in areas that suffer from the highest rates of violence and poverty in Lansing; and a series of basketball games in which Muskegon Police Department members played alongside community members.

-The United States Attorney’s Office for the Western District of Michigan is committed to supporting local law enforcement, community organizations, and residents to reduce violent crime in our district.
+The United States Attorney’s Office for the Western District of Michigan is committed to supporting local law enforcement, community organizations, and residents to reduce violent crime.
 Senior Vice President Annette Chapman, of the Battle Creek Community Foundation, is the fiscal agent for the Western District of Michigan’s Project Safe Neighborhoods grant.
-Her dedication to the grant’s strategy, management, and community stakeholders is essential to the success of this program.
+Her dedication to the grant’s strategy, management, and community stakeholders is essential to the program’s success.